-Answer: The Navy is an equal opportunity employer.
-We do not discriminate based on gender, race, age, or sexual orientation.
+Answer: We are an equal opportunity employer.
+We do not discriminate based on gender, race, age or sexual orientation.
 Not only do we not discriminate, we actively encourage women and minorities to apply for our program.
 If you have a positive attitude and a willingness to learn, we are eager to train you!